yunoooo111/lecture-notes/content/notes/fi4092/aci-4-boid.md

 ### future plan
-+ Investigate further variation of weights and relate it to ACI or other indices in characterizing motion patterns of boids.
++ Investigate further variation of weights and relate them to ACI or other indices in characterizing motion patterns of boids.
++ Modify existing indices or propose new ones to obtain more suitable paremeters for boid behaviours.

 ## notes